ABOUT FEDERAL PROGRAMS

-The Talladega County School District uses its Title II funding to pay for 4.40 teachers as Class Size Reduction units.
-For the 2019-2020 school year, these teachers are employed at Childersburg Elementary, Childersburg Middle, B.B.
-Comer Memorial Elementary, Lincoln Elementary, Munford Elementary, Stemley Road Elementary, Sycamore Elementary, Watwood Elementary and Winterboro High.
+The Talladega County School District uses its Title II funding to pay for 4.39 teachers as Class Size Reduction units.
+For the 2021-2022 school year, these teachers are employed at Childersburg Elementary, Childersburg Middle, B.B.
+Comer Memorial Elementary, Lincoln Elementary, Munford Elementary, Stemley Road Elementary, Sycamore Elementary and Watwood Elementary.

 English Learner / Title III